-In Mathematics, 43% of our students were placed in the top two bands (there are 6 bands in total), compared to only 22% across the state.
-Similarly, in Science, 68% of our students, compared to 66% across the state, were placed in the top three bands.
+In Mathematics, 66% of our students were placed in the top two bands, compared to only 25% across the state.
+Similarly, in Science, 73% of our students, compared to 65% across the state, were placed in the top three bands.

-Our challenge, as a College Community, is to convince the students of the importance of the School Certificate Examinations.
-There are very few occasions when we have the opportunity to accurately gauge our progress against external standards.
-It is critical that our students perform to their potential so that we get a true picture of their relative performance and so that we can attain a thorough understanding of any weaknesses that may need correction, in order to better assist our students with their progression towards their HSC.
+This is a commendable achievement and reinforces that our students are working well with their teachers to seek ways of constantly improving their performance.
+Our challenge, as a College Community, is to convince students of the importance of the School Certificate Examinations.
+There are very few occasions when the College has the opportunity to accurately gauge student's progress against external standards.
+It is therefore critical that our students perform to their potential so that the College can get a true picture of their relative performance and can attain a thorough understanding of any weaknesses that may need correction, in order to better assist students with their progression towards their Higher School Certificate.